razie/scripster/README.markdown

 Note this project is **not maintained anymore**.
 Scala now supports JSR 223 and the server/hosting and other DCI aspects of this project have been rolled up in other projects, notably [the scala DSL wiki engine](https://github.com/razie/diesel-hydra).
 Even though content assist and other features are cool, it's not easy maintaining this across scala compiler versions and sbt/play/production settings and classloaders etc.

+Notably, this project made scala server scripting available via not only http/web but also a simple telnet session, including content-assist!

 Why?
 ----
 So anyone can interact with a running application, having access to all or some of the application's objects.